samimaat/SimLab-game/README.md

 ## The Gameplay Loop

-Choose element ↔ choose equipment ↔ perform experiment and record properties
+You choose an instrument to investigate your chosen element.

 # Progress

-At the moment the game contains one unknown substance 'unknownium'.
+The contains one unknown substance 'unknownium'.
 It has several properties such as
 - melting point
 - boiling point
-- 'appearance' as in what color it is in pure white light
+- 'appearance' as in what color it appears to be in set lighting

 You can cycle between different instruments.

 The game has following instruments:
 - Heatbox: You can place the substance inside and change **the temperature** to see what happens to the phase of the substance.
 - Lightbox: You can place the substance inside and change **the color of the light** inside the box and figure out the color of the substance.

+# How to play the game

+1. Download the 'game' folder and execute the SimLab.py.
+The game is played on the command line.
+2. To exit the game either close the command line or use the keyboard interrupt Ctrl + C.

 # UI elements